uncharted-distil/object-detection-retinanet/README.md

 # object-detection

-Object detection with TensorFlow 2.0
+TensorFlow 2.0 for object detection.